Changes to legislation for policing protests

 Changes from the Public Order Act 2023

 The Public Order Act 2023 sets out a range of changes, including a definition of serious disruption and a range of new policing powers and offences.
-Examples of new offences include:
+Examples include updated powers to stop and search and the following new offences.

 Changes from the Police, Crime, Sentencing and Courts Act 2022